 Until June of 2012, Will was a teacher at Gateway High School.
 His most recent teaching responsibilities included teaching Environmental Science and sponsoring Team Green.
 Before beginning his teaching career in 2002, he held other positions.
 He was certified flight instructor, he was an attorney in a major San Francisco law firm, he developed alternative energy projects, he worked for an environmental organization as a pilot and later as Executive Director, and he taught solar powered battery recycling to middle school students.
 He currently serves on the board of Interfaith Power and Light.
 In May 2009, the State Board of Education appointed him to the Curriculum Commission.
 In August 2010, he was appointed Chair of the Education and the Environment Initiative Campaign Executive Committee.
 He earned a Juris Doctor from the University of Detroit School of Law in 1980 and a BA in Political Economy from Williams College in 1975.

-Jackie is a Bay Area native and director of product management at Charles Schwab & Co. and Schwab Bank.
+Jackie is a Bay Area native and Managing Director of Payments Strategy and Product Development at Charles Schwab & Co. and Charles Schwab Bank.
 Prior to Schwab, Jackie was a consultant with Cambridge Management Consulting where she created and implemented strategic and business process solutions in a variety of industries including financial services, interactive multimedia, oil and gas, apparel, and telecommunications.
 Her educational background includes a BS in Sociology from the University of California at Davis.
-Since 2008, Jackie has organized annual financial literacy workshops for Gateway students.
+Since 2008, Jackie has organized financial literacy workshops for Gateway High School students.
 She is a member of the San Francisco chapter of the National Charity League.
 Jackie and her husband, Phil Conley, live in San Francisco with their daughter who attends Gateway High School; their son is a Gateway High School graduate who is currently attending Northeastern University.

-Sue is a residential real estate agent with Paragon Real Estate Group and head of their luxury division.
+Sue is a residential real estate agent with Paragon Real Estate Group.
 With a background in sales, teaching, and communication skills training, her career has included stretches at HBO, Turner Broadcasting, and San Francisco State University.
 Sue earned her BS in Economics from Villanova University and MBA from Fordham University.
-She also serves on the board of Little Brothers and Friend of the Elderly.
-She lives in San Francisco with her husband, Patrick Skovran, and son.
+She also serves on the board of Vision of Hope.
+She lives in San Francisco with her husband, Patrick Skovran, and two sons.

-Suzanne is one of Gateway’s founders and a past board chair.
-She recently served for over a decade as the associate director of college counseling at the Urban School and a member of the advisory board for UC Berkeley's Graduate School of Education.
-Before returning to her native San Francisco, she worked as a lead teacher for special education programs at Evanston Township High School in Illinois and taught at Denby High School in Detroit.
+Suzanne is one of Gateway's founders and a past board chair.
+She recently served for over a decade as the associate director of college counseling at the Urban School.
+She currently serves as a member of the advisory board for UC Berkeley's Graduate School of Education.
+Before returning to her native San Francisco, she worked as a lead teacher for special education programs at Evanston Township High School in Illinois and taught at Danby High School in Detroit.
 She has also served on the board of trustees at The Urban School and Marin Country Day School as well as the advisory boards of Aim High and the Parent Education Network.
 Suzanne and her husband, Will, have three children.

 Laura received her MBA from Stanford University and a BA in Economics and East Asian studies from Wesleyan University.
 Laura has a diverse business background with experience in corporate finance, private equity investing, and general business management and operations.
 Laura previously ran operations for a division of health clubs for 24 Hour Fitness and did general business consulting to start-ups in the health and wellness industries.
 During Laura’s tenure on the Gateway board she has chaired the finance and faculty affairs committees, and participated in the investment, audit, and development committees.
-Laura is also a trustee and treasurer for San Francisco Day School.
-Laura and her husband, Greg, have four elementary and pre-school aged children.
+Laura is also a trustee and prior Chair of the board for San Francisco Day School.
+Laura and her husband, Greg, have four children who are high school and elementary aged.

 Philip Susser is currently managing director and senior portfolio manager of the Sutter High Yield Fixed Income team at WellsCapital Management.
 Phil joined the Sutter High Yield Fixed Income team as a senior research analyst in 2001.
 Phil's investment experience began in 1995 by spending three years as a securities lawyer at Cahill Gordon and Shearman & Sterling representing underwriters and issuers of high yield debt.
 Later, Phil evaluated venture investment opportunities for MediaOne Ventures before joining Deutsche Bank as a research analyst.
 He received his BS in Economics from the University of Pennsylvania and his J.D. from the University of Michigan Law School.

 Jennifer is a licensed architect who attended graduate school at the University of Virginia and undergraduate at the University of Illinois.
 She lived in New York for 12 years and worked for Richard Meier & Partners and Helfand Architects before starting her own practice.
 Her work experience includes museums, churches, university and office buildings, as well as commercial interiors and residences.
-She and her husband, Douglas, moved to San Francisco in 2006 and have two children in elementary school and one in preschool.
+She and her husband, Douglas, moved to San Francisco in 2006 and have three children in elementary school.

 Catherine Cockrum Dean

 Cathy graduated from Brown University and Harvard Graduate School of Business Administration.
 She has 15 years of experience in financial services, industrial manufacturing, and high technology businesses.
-In the past, she has taken leadership roles with the national Board of Reading Partners, the Brown Club of Northern California and the Junior League of San Francisco.
-Cathy served as the chair of Gateway’s Board of Trustees from 2005-2009.
-Currently, Cathy serves on the national board of directors for Reading Partners and the advisory board for the Breakthrough Collaborative site at San Francisco Day School, and the Board of Trustees of San Francisco Day School.
-Cathy and her husband, Sandy, have three young children.
+In the past, she has taken leadership roles with the national Board of Reading Partners, the Brown Club of Northern California, and the Junior League of San Francisco.
+Cathy served as the Chair of Gateway’s Board of Trustees from 2005-2009.
+Currently, Cathy serves on the Regional Board for Reading Partners, the Advisory Board for the Breakthrough Collaborative site at San Francisco Day School, and the Board of Trustees of San Francisco Day School.
+Cathy and her husband, Sandy, have three children.

 Lisille is one of Gateway's founders and the founding board chair.
 After seeing Gateway through its 10th anniversary year, Lisille moved to emeritus status.
 She has also served as a member of the board of trustees of the Headlands Center for the Arts, the Oxbow School, and the San Francisco Education Fund.
 She has served on advisory committees for the Schools of the Sacred Heart and the Charles Armstrong School.
 Lisille and her husband moved to California in 1982 as owner/operators of Mount Veeder Winery in Napa, CA, where they lived for 10 years.
 They have two grown children.

-Peter was the founding principal of Gateway and served as its executive director until 2007.
-Peter then became chief of staff and for six months, the interim chief executive officer of the California Charter Schools Association.
-He is now in Rwanda as the founding head of school at Gashora Girls Academy of Science and Technology, a boarding school for 270 A-level students.
+Peter was the founding principal of Gateway and served as its Executive Director until 2007.
+Peter then became Chief of Staff, and for six months the interim Chief Executive Officer, of the California Charter Schools Association.
+In 2010 he moved to Rwanda to be the founding head of school at Gashora Girls Academy of Science and Technology, a boarding school for 270 A-level students.
 He is now based in Seattle as the Executive Director of Rwanda Girls Initiative, the 501 (c)(3) that supports the school.
 Prior to becoming Gateway's principal in 1998, Peter was the headmaster of Cate School in Santa Barbara, and he taught history for 18 years at Fountain Valley School in Colorado Springs.
 Peter graduated from Williams College with a degree in art history, has a M.Ed. from Boston State College, and has done advanced study at the University of Colorado and the Harvard Graduate School of Education.
 Peter is the father of two daughters--Amy who was with him in Rwanda for two years as the university counselor and now lives in Boston, and Elyssa who lives in San Francisco with her husband and son (making Peter a very proud grandpa!).